flutter/website/src/docs/resources/faq.md

 * We support developing Flutter apps with Android and iOS devices, as well as with Android emulators and the iOS simulator.

-* We test on a variety of low-end to high-end phones but we don't yet have an official device compatibility guarantee.
+* We test on a variety of low-end to high-end phones and tablets, but we don't yet have an official device compatibility guarantee.

-* We believe Flutter works well on tablets.
-We do not currently implement all of the tablet-specific adaptations recommended by Material Design, though we are planning further investment in this area.

 ### Does Flutter run on the web?